bagisto/bagisto-docs/docs/1.x/package-development/repositories.md

 ### Step-1

-- Create a file named as `Post.php` in `packages/Webkul/Blog/src/Models`, and copy the below code in file,
+- Create a `Models` folder inside `packages/Webkul/Blog/src/`.
+After that create a file named as `Post.php` in this folder, and copy the below code to the `Post.php` file,

   ~~~php
   <?php